Speshl/RC_Light_Controller/README.md

 # RC Light Controller (RCLC)

-This software, when paired with an ESP32 and a custom board, allows the control of up to 11 (8+3) channels of lights intended for an RC car.
-It supports 8 channels of role-based lights (turn signals, brake light, etc.) and 3 channels of LED strips with selectable animations (exhaust backfire, police light, etc.).
-The controller connects directly to the RC receiver through either an ERLS or SBUS connection, allowing the RCLC to access steering, ESC, and aux channel information to animate the lights accordingly.
+This software, when paired with an ESP32 and a custom board, allows the control of up to 16 channels of lights intended for an RC car.
+All 16 channels can either be role-based lights (turn signals, brake light, etc.) or LED strips with selectable animations (exhaust backfire, police light, etc.).
+The controller connects directly to the RC receiver through either an ELRS or SBUS connection, allowing the RCLC to access steering, ESC, and aux channel information to animate the lights accordingly.

 ## Table of Contents